 Gilbert had looked to Werner in confusion, but Werner hadn’t returned his gaze and instead kept his eyes focused on his mother.
 When Gilbert looked back to Frau Waltz, his heart dropped.
 She stared directly at him instead of her son—like she was looking for his reaction to Werner’s words.
 It made Gilbert’s stomach churn.
 But he couldn’t find the words to speak.

 “I see.
-Well, Werner, obviously we need to discuss this because that’s the responsible thing to do, isn’t it?”
-Frau Waltz had headed back to the threshold and had beckoned Werner with a thin finger before smiling at Gilbert.
+Well, Werner, obviously we need to discuss this mistake.”
+Frau Waltz had headed back to the door’s threshold and had beckoned Werner with a thin finger before smiling at Gilbert.
 “Oh, don’t touch the vase, any of you.
 The one who is responsible should clean up the mess.”

 Werner had left in silence and had returned half an hour later.
 When Viktoria had paced over to him, he’d brushed her aside and went to pick up the fallen pieces of the vase.
 With a scowl, Gilbert had joined him and began shoveling the pieces into a makeshift pouch he’d made with the lower part of his shirt.